jonwaterschoot/simple-touch-soundscpr/README.md

 <aside>
 💡 I’m not the ‘actual’ author of these solutions, nor do I fully understand everything, I just collected available info by searching and asking around forums and a lot of help from ‘Dreamer’ on Discord.
-Feel free to comment, copy, alter etc. … Or reach out to me on e.g. Discord @jonwtr This is a live document - a copy lives on github - and might change over time.
+Feel free to comment, copy, alter etc. … Or reach out to me on e.g. Discord @jonwtr I've copied this from the Notion site I've shared before on Synthux [Link to Notion](https://jonwtr.notion.site/Plugdata-and-daisy-seed-mpr121-touch-sensor-41be6a24dc0b4dc4bdd2fffbe4763dee)
+**I've got to update the formatting and images and links from there - so for now best go to notion until this is fixed**

 </aside>

-This page contains a lot of text and info, there’s a [TLDR;](https://www.notion.so/Plugdata-and-daisy-seed-mpr121-touch-sensor-41be6a24dc0b4dc4bdd2fffbe4763dee?pvs=21) if you want to just *quickly* see how to get Plugdata and the MPR121 sensor up and running.
+This page contains a lot of text and info, , there’s a [TLDR;](https://www.notion.so/Plugdata-and-daisy-seed-mpr121-touch-sensor-41be6a24dc0b4dc4bdd2fffbe4763dee?pvs=21) if you want to just *quickly* see how to get Plugdata and the MPR121 sensor up and running.

 ## Synthux Synthmas 2023 Challenge